'Even now, I’m unpicking the indoctrination': Growing up in a Zionist youth movement

 Moon was likewise met with hostility when she started to challenge Zionist ideas.
 “When I got to university and I started to meet Palestinian refugee students, I didn't understand how to bring what I was learning from Habonim into what I was learning from people who were telling me about their own family histories in Palestine,” she said.
 “I brought those questions to the youth movement, where I was met with disdain, as if those weren’t real questions we could grapple with.”

 Many of the people I spoke to have complicated feelings about their involvement in Zionist youth movements, viewing them as spaces where they formed identities, in particular queer identities, and learned skills they would go on to use as activists, but equally grappling with shame and confusion over the narratives they were fed.
 “Even now, I’m unpicking the indoctrination.
-It still hurts,” said Cohen.
+It still hurts,” said Rachel.

 Ari struggles with the realisation that they were “passing on this indoctrination to young kids”, having believed at the time they were teaching “critical judgement”.
 “I can only hope that for any of the young people who I led, whom I cared for, eventually those values click into place,” they said.